|

 H.T.

-at that time temporary approval was granted Mr. Oates who flew a Mosquito in the
+that time temporary approval was granted Mr. Oates who flew a Mosquito

 NAA